mmu-webdesign/l4-WPD-web-term-2/rwd-week-5.md

     <input id="contact-name" type="text" name="contact-name" />
 </p>
 ```
-the screeen reader user would only *hear* the input form, and not the text describing it.
+the screen reader user would only *hear* the input form, and not the text describing it.

 It is also the same if you replace the label with *placeholder* text.
 ```